nejdetkadir/speech-to-text-and-text-to-speech/README.md

 # speech-to-text-and-text-to-speech
-A sample app that showcases how to use webkitSpeechRecognition and SpeechSynthesisUtterance
+A sample app that showcases how to can i convert speech to text and text to speech.

 # LICENSE
 ```